 Cats should not be fed a regular diet of pure fish.
 However, cat food that contains fish is considered safe, as long as it has additional thiamine as part of the recipe.
 Thiamine, or vitamin B1, is an essential nutrient for cats, but it is not found in large enough quantities.
 Taste of the Wild Canyon River Grain-Free Dry Cat Food is a grain-free recipe that lists trout and ocean fish meal as its primary ingredients.
 It also has added thiamine mononitrate to help prevent a vitamin B1 deficiency in your cat.
 At 32% protein, this formula has a slightly lower ratio than that of the Rocky Mountain range but still has a high level of carbs, making up 41% of the dry ingredients.

-3. Taste of the Wild Rocky Mountain Canned Cat Food
+3. Taste of the Wild Rocky Mountain Wet Cat Food

 The fish-based Rock Mountain canned food combines salmon, smoked salmon, and ocean fish with chicken liver, chicken, and roasted venison meat sources.
 It also contains potato starch, pea, and several other ingredients that give it a 32% carbohydrate concentration when dry.